Skip to main content

 Variations with Change Events

-Creating a change event allows you to prepare for the impact of the change before it becomes an actual cost - which is an important part of a specialty contractor's contract management strategy when hiring outside subcontractors to perform tasks.
+Creating a change event allows you to prepare for the impact of the change before it becomes an actual cost - which is an important part of a speciality contractor's contract management strategy when hiring outside subcontractors to perform tasks.

 After creating a change event, you can then create an RFQ (Request for Quote), which is sent to the appropriate subcontractors for pricing.
 When RFQs are created and responded to by the assigned subcontractors, variations can then be created based upon the submitted quote.

 • Configure Your Variation Tier Settings.
-You can choose between a one (1)-, two (2)-, and three (3)-tier variation setting.
+You can choose between a one (1)-, two (2)- and three (3)-tier variation setting.
 Each tier adds a layer to your team's overall change management workflow.
 A lower number of tiers offers the most straightforward workflow.
 An increased number of tiers provides your team with a more complex workflow but gives your team more control over changes.
 The most common settings among Procore users are to use the one (1) or two (2) tier setting.

 Example

-A common example of a head contract (2) tier use case is when you want to mimic your head contractor's bundling of variations in your Procore account.
+A common example of a client contract (2) tier use case is when you want to mimic your head contractor's bundling of variations in your Procore account.
 If you tend to issue variations immediately and bill for them on a one-by-one basis (regardless of the approval bundle), a (1) tier variation setting might be the better choice.
 To learn more, see What are the different variation tiers?

 • Create Change Events.
 On a construction project, a change event is any change that affects (or potentially affects), the original scope of a construction project.
 There are numerous ways to create change events in Procore.
 In addition to using the Change Events tool (see Create a Change Event), you can also use any of the options available in supported Procore tools or using Procore's mobile platform.
 For details on those options, see Which Procore tools can I use to create a change event?